Law of the instrument: Robert Kagan

 In his 2003 book, Of Paradise and Power, historian Robert Kagan suggested a corollary to the law: "When you don't have a hammer, you don't want anything to look like a nail."
 According to Kagan, the corollary explains the difference in views on the use of military force the United States and Europe have held since the end of World War II.

 Manifestations

 Psychiatry

-The law of the instrument has been seen in the prescription of anti-psychotic drugs.
+Some critics of psychiatry claim that the law of the instrument leads to the over-prescription of psychiatric drugs.

 Computer programming

 The notion of a golden hammer, "a familiar technology or concept applied obsessively to many software problems", was introduced into information technology literature in 1998 as an anti-pattern: a programming practice to be avoided.

 Software developer José M. Gilgado has written that the law is still relevant in the 21st century and is highly applicable to software development.
 Many times software developers, he observed, "tend to use the same known tools to do a completely new different project with new constraints".
 He blamed this on "the comfort zone state where you don't change anything to avoid risk.
 The problem with using the same tools every time you can is that you don't have enough arguments to make a choice because you have nothing to compare to and is limiting your knowledge."
 The solution is "to keep looking for the best possible choice, even if we aren't very familiar with it".
 This includes using a computer language with which one is unfamiliar.
 He noted that the product RubyMotion enables developers to "wrap" unknown computer languages in a familiar computer language and thus avoid having to learn them.
 But Gilgado found this approach inadvisable, because it reinforces the habit of avoiding new tools.